-- Receive a quality education from a dedicated faculty, aided by a supportive staff and a strong administration. - Learn in an environment that fosters spiritual, intellectual, physical, emotional, and social development. - Participate in on- and off-campus events that encourage such growth. - Engage in all activities of the University free from any form of discrimination, including, but not limited to, harassment on the basis of race, color, creed, national or ethnic origin, religion, sex, disability, age, or veteran status. - Enjoy personal privacy, except as described in the policies or procedures of the University and as prescribed by law.
+- Receive a quality education from a dedicated faculty, aided by a supportive staff and a strong administration. - Learn in an environment that fosters spiritual, intellectual, physical, emotional, and social development. - Participate in on- and off-campus events that encourage such growth. - Engage in all activities of the University free from any form of discrimination, including, but not limited to, harassment on the basis of race, color, creed, national or ethnic origin, religion, sex, disability, age, or veteran status. - Enjoy personal privacy, except as described in the policies or procedures of the University and as prescribed by law. - Have access to the University catalogs, student handbook, University calendar, and other relevant program handbooks via the University website (www.fhu.edu). - Voice their opinions and concerns regarding the mission, vision, and core values of the University.

-- Have access to the University Catalogs, Student Handbook, University Calendar, and other relevant program handbooks via the University website (www.fhu.edu). - Voice their opinions and concerns regarding the mission, vision, and core values of the University. - Express their opinions and concerns about any phase of their college experience to appropriate personnel. - Have appeals processes in place relating to all aspects of life at the University. - Be notified regarding changes in University policies or procedures in a timely manner. - Have access to the University crime report, prepared annually by the Director of Campus Safety.
+- Express their opinions and concerns about any phase of their college experience to appropriate personnel. - Have appeal processes in place relating to all aspects of life at the University. - Be notified regarding changes in University policies or procedures in a timely manner. - Have access to the University crime report, prepared annually by the director of campus safety and security.